 Your phone’s a tool, just like a hammer, which can be used to build beautiful things and destroy things and hurt people.

 This technological marvel you take with you everywhere you go can actually help you build the life you want and improve yourself, instead of making you compare yourself with others (I’m looking at you, Instagram) and lose track of time.

 Take that all in, and you’ll be ready to work on the next steps.

 2. Download My Phone Usage

 My Phone Usage is an app that keeps track of every minute you spend looking at your phone and then shows you a graph of the most used apps.

 Once you have the app downloaded and installed, go about your day as usual.
-Use your phone as you normally would and, at the end of the day, take a look at this app’s graphs.
+Use your phone as you normally would and take a look at this app’s graphs at the end of the day.